13 min read

 Reality: Node.js uses a single main thread, but:

-• It uses a thread pool for I/O operations (libuv)
+• It uses a thread pool for I/O operations (libuv, default 4 threads)

 • Understanding processes vs threads helps you decide when to use worker threads vs worker processes